ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why did the software developer go broke?
-Because he lost his domain in a phishing attack!
+1. Why did the software engineer go broke?
+Because he lost his domain in a bet!

-2. Why did the computer virus go to art school?
-It wanted to learn how to create more sophisticated attacks!
+2. Why was the computer cold?
+It left its Windows open!

-3. Why did the programmer go broke?
-Because he couldn't find a byte to eat!
+3. Why did the cyber security expert always bring a ladder to work?
+Because he wanted to reach new heights in encryption!

-4. Why did the cybersecurity expert always carry a pen and paper?
-In case he needed to write down a malware-ware!
+4. Why did the software engineer refuse to play cards?
+Because he was worried about getting dealt a bad stack overflow!

 [
-Mon Aug 28 01:06:24 UTC 2023
+Tue Aug 29 01:06:11 UTC 2023
  ]